Buying a Boat or Already Own a Boat?

-Does your boat come with any type of warranty?
+Does your boat have or come with any type of warranty?

 There are three main types of warranty on your boat: